maevecrossan/byte-battles/TESTING.md

 #### JS Hint

-Some warnings were noted in JS Hint.
-Below, however, is a screenshot of JS Hint upon project completion.
-There were, however, initial warnings that are discussed in the bugs and fixes section below.
+ Below is a screenshot of JS Hint upon project completion.
+There were, however, initial warnings in my code that are discussed in the bugs and fixes section below.

 ![A screenshot of JS Hint metrics.](docs/js-hint-final-metrics.png)